Arrowbear Lake, California

 Arrowbear Lake is an unincorporated community in San Bernardino County, California, United States.

+Description

 Its altitude is 6,086 feet in the San Bernardino Mountains.
 It is located east of Running Springs along Highway 18 in the San Bernardino National Forest, a mountain community with a population of 736 in 2000.

 The town is so-called because it is halfway between Lake Arrowhead and Big Bear.